GE AC6000CW: Service history

 The initial locomotives suffered from various mechanical problems with the most severe being the engine itself.
 There were major vibration problems which were addressed by increasing the engine mass to lower the resonant frequency.
 This in turn caused problems with the twin turbochargers.
 These problems caused GE to push back full production of the new model until 1998.
 Changes such as stiffer materials and increased engine wall thickness (to increase mass) were in place at full production.

-CSX Transportation has re-powered many of their AC6000CW units from 16-7HDL engines to GEVO-16 to make them more reliable and environmentally friendly.
-These units are capable of 5800 hp but are rated at 4600 hp and classified as CW46AH.
+CSX Transportation had re-powered many of their AC6000CW units from 16-7HDL engines to GEVO-16 to make them more reliable and environmentally friendly.
+These units were capable of 5800 hp but had been rated at 4600 hp and classified as CW46AHs.
+Union Pacific also had their 16-7HDL AC6000's repowered with FDL-16's, creating an entire fleet of 4,400-hp AC6000CWs.

+Beginning in 2018, Union Pacific had begun sending its AC6000CWs to GE for rebuilding.
+The rebuilt units are classified as C44ACMs.
+By 2023, all of the units have been rebuilt.

+By 2024, CSX had scrapped or sold off all of their AC6000 except for three of their pre-production AC6000CWs that were repowered with FDL16 engines.
+The rest were either sold off to leasing company Progress Rail Services (PRLX), the Western New York and Pennsylvania Railroad (WNYP), Wabtec, or scrapped.

 World record

 On June 21, 2001, all eight of the Australian mining company BHP Billiton's Mount Newman railway AC6000s worked together to set the world record for the heaviest and longest train.
 They hauled 99,734 t and 682 wagons for 275 km between Yandi mine and Port Hedland.
 The train was 7.3 km long and carried 82,000 t of iron ore.
 The record still stands as of 2023.
+These are the only AC6000CWs that were exported outside of the United States.
+They are the most powerful locomotives to have operated in Australia.